Travel 101 tickets

 Travel agents

-If you want or need to change something after your ticket gets scanned, you will likely need to call or go in person.
+If you need to change something after your ticket is scanned, you will likely need to call or visit in person to have the change made.

-There could be fees with changes or a difference in price that you would be responsible for if you do change.
+There may be fees associated with changes or a price difference that you would be responsible for if you make any changes.

-When planning a trip, I look at one-way tickets first and then look at round trips.
-This system is a little quicker for me, but see what works best for you.
+When planning a trip, I consider one-way tickets and round-trip tickets.
+This system is quicker for me, but feel free to see what works best for you.

-From my experience, I found that there are no price advantages for roundtrip tickets for Amtrak, usually.
+From my experience, I found that there are usually no price advantages for round-trip tickets.
 I found this true with many domestic flights as well.
-But I like to run the numbers through there, just in case there.
+But I like to run the numbers through there, just in case.

 When scheduling a trip, I often have two or more windows on my computer, one for each direction.

-A change of scenery and be worth it.
+It’s a change of scenery and will be worth it.

-For example, as I said before, I used to go to San Francisco every year, and over the years, I took all of Amtrak’s Western routes.
+For example, as I mentioned earlier, I used to visit San Francisco every year, and over the years, I took all of Amtrak’s Western routes.

 I did it because it kept the trip fresh and gave me some new experiences I loved.

 Transportation is part of my trip.
-Sometimes I look forward to the transportation more than I look forward to the destination, especially when traveling by train.
+Sometimes, I look forward to transportation more than I look forward to my destination, especially when traveling by train.

 Post booking upgrades

-You may not realize that you can upgrade after you book, but it is worth checking if you can upgrade after booking your trip.
+You may not realize that you can upgrade after booking, but it’s worth checking if you can upgrade your trip after booking.
 If you bought the cheapest ticket, you might be unable to upgrade, but it doesn’t hurt to try.

-A few times after I booked an Amtrak trip, rooms became available or cheaper upgrades opened up.
+A few times after I booked an Amtrak trip, rooms became available or cheaper upgrades became available.
 Amtrak also offers a bid-up process where you can put the maximum amount you’re willing to spend on an upgrade.
-And if they do not take your bid, they don’t charge you.
-But sometimes, you can score a great deal.
+If they don’t accept your bid, they don’t charge you, but sometimes you can score a great deal.

-This option can also apply to airlines as well.
-I like window seats, so if I am flying on Southwest and I notice after I booked my tickets that the ticket prices are going up, I may purchase their Earlybird (priority boarding) program; for this airline, this is their upgraded program.
+This option can also apply to airlines.
+I like window seats, so if I’m flying on Southwest and notice after booking that the ticket prices are going up, I may purchase their Earlybird (priority boarding) program; for this airline, this is their upgraded program.

 You can practice now!

-A few other tips I have before we go is if you’re new to travel and you know you want to travel, but you have any dates or destinations yet, or maybe you don’t even have time off yet, play around, and make some practice trips.
+Before we go, I have a few other tips: if you’re new to travel and know you want to travel, but have no dates or destinations yet, or maybe you don’t even have time off, consider making some practice trips.

 Pick a random destination, and see how you can get there.
-That way, you get used to the process before you have to start putting some money out.
+That way, you get used to the process before you have to start investing some money.
 And I find it fun.

 Yes.
-I’m one of those people who will plan a trip; even though I won’t take it after you book a ticket, most carriers give you 24 hours to decide if you want to keep them.
+I’m one of those people who plans a trip, even though I won’t take it after booking a ticket.
+Most carriers give you 24 hours to decide if you want to keep it.

 So if something comes up and you need to cancel, you can get your money back.
 Some carriers, such as Amtrak, can hold a room or accommodation for you for a few days.
-To do this, you must call Amtrak or go to a station to have that reservation.
+You must call Amtrak or go to a station to make that reservation.

 It takes time, and that is normal.

 As you can see, there are things to consider when booking a trip.
-It may take a few trips to find out what you like and don’t like.
+It may take a few trips to determine what you like and dislike.
 And that’s fine.

-It took me years to know what I know now.
-Please do not get overwhelmed because I probably gave you more information than needed in one sitting.
-I wanted to provide you with a basic understanding of things that come up when buying tickets,
+It took me years to gain the knowledge I have now.
+Please don’t get overwhelmed, as I may have provided you with more information than you needed in one sitting.
+I wanted to give you a basic understanding of things that come up when buying tickets,

-You are the best person who can determine what is best for you.
-If you need to, write a pros and cons list for things.
-At times buying the cheapest ticket is best, but sometimes it is worth spending more for seat selection or flexibility.
+You are the best person to determine what is best for you.
+If necessary, write a pros and cons list.
+Buying the cheapest ticket is sometimes the best option, but sometimes it’s worth spending more on seat selection or flexibility.

-If you cannot travel, you can still practice.
+If you cannot travel, you can still practice your skills.
 Try different airlines if you want to fly.
 With Amtrak, try using the app or website.
-And if you are not comfortable online, you can still call up.
-The travel industry reports long waits when people call as writing this.
+And if you’re not comfortable online, you can still call us.
+As I write this, the travel industry reports long waits when people call.

 You can book tickets and travel!
 Remember, experience comes from doing and practicing, not sitting on the sidelines and learning.
 You don’t have to know everything before you start!